Data Transformation Testing: Validating Business Rules in ETL Pipelines

 Why Transformation Testing Is Business-Critical

 Transformation is the point of no return for data.
-Once altered, incorrect transformations can ripple through your BI tools, machine learning models, and compliance reports without detection — unless tested.
+Once altered, incorrect transformations can ripple through your BI tools, machine learning models, and compliance reports without detection unless tested.
+For example:

 - A bank applying incorrect interest calculations could misreport financial results to regulators.